frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 omnipotent and eternal, speaks to us constantly in the silence of our prayer.
-And we know His voice, also in moments of dryness, because if we are ready and open, as our Father was, to put into practice what Our Lord asks of us, even though we have to go against the grain, He leaves in us, or gives us, that unequivocal sign of interior peace."
+And we know His voice, also in moments of dryness, because if we are ready and open, as our Father was, to put into practice what Our Lord asks of us, even though we have to go against the grain, He gives us that unequivocal sign of interior peace."

 We can thank God also for that peace that we have in our vocation, in our life, in the means of formation, in our own personal apostolate, in